graalvm/workshops/native-image/reflection/index.md

 	at ReflectionExample.main(ReflectionExample.java:21)
 ```

 What happened here?
-It seems that our native executable was not able to find the class, `StringReverser`.
+It seems that our executable was not able to find the class `StringReverser`.
 How did this happen?
-BY now, I think we probably have an idea why.
-The Closed World assumption.
+By now, I think we probably have an idea why.
+The "closed world" assumption.

-During the analysis that the `native-image` tool performed, it was not able to determine that the class `StringReverser`
+From its static analysis, the `native-image` tool was unable to determine that class `StringReverser`
-was ever used.
-Therefore it removed the class from the native executable it generated.
-Note: By removing unwanted classes from the
+was ever used and therefore did not include it in the executable it built.
+Note: By omitting uneccessary classes from the
-standalone executable, the tool to shrink the code that is built by only including classes that are known to be used.
+executable file, the tool reduces the size of the executable file that is built.
-As we have just seen, this can casue issues with reflection, but luckily there is a way to deal with this.
+As we have just seen, this can cause issues when used with reflection, but luckily there is a way to deal with this.

 ## TODO **STEP 3**: Introducing Native Image Reflection Config

-We can tell the `native-image` build tool about instances of reflection through special configuration files.
+We can tell the `native-image` tool about the use of reflection via configuration files.
 These files are
 written in `JSON` and can be passed ot the `native-image` tool through the use of flags.
 Here is an example of how we
 would do this for our project, if we had created the configuration files, which we haven't done yet: